-Using two strands of topstitch thread top stitch to the fabric.
+Using two strands of topstitch thread topstitch to the fabric.
 You can “try” to hide the stitches on the back, but it’s hard.
-Instead just use a thread that you don’t mind seeing on the lining of the clutch.
+Instead, just use a thread that you don’t mind seeing on the lining of the clutch.

 That’s it!
 To finish it up, hand stitch the opening in the lining closed.
-Also fold the center seams UNDER the hinge on the frame.
+Also, fold the center seams UNDER the hinge on the frame.
 I like to press it a bit to get the pleat to stay.

-Like I said, you use this technique to make a clutch in any size!
+As I said, you use this technique to make a clutch in any size!